Local Authorities (local government)

 Each LA has a Health and Wellbeing Board (HWB) which has a wide remit across the new health and care system, providing strategic oversight and bringing together all the local commissioners.
 HWBs do not commission services; that is undertaken by the LA.

 LAs and CCGs have equal and joint responsibility for producing the Joint Strategic Needs Assessment (JSNA), through the HWB.
-The JSNA and the Joint health and Wellbeing Strategy (JHWS) will inform the preparation of the PNA which will be used by NHS England to determine some applications for pharmacy market entry.
+The JSNA and the Joint health and Wellbeing Strategy (JHWS) will inform the preparation of the Pharmaceutical Needs Assessment (PNA) which will be used by NHS England to determine some applications for pharmacy market entry.

 Health and Wellbeing Boards (HWB)